 One reason is that court can be very time-consuming and inefficient.
 An example of this would be that you attempt to schedule your child custody hearing but the first available court date is not until four to six months.
 On the day of court you show up, and a Trial from the prior in the week is still ongoing so the Judge will not be able to get to your case that day and you will have to reschedule your court date.

 Another possibility is that your case is low on the court’s docket list, in such a situation depending on how long it takes the court to deal with the other cases your case may be moved to another day.
 Another possibility is that the attorney for the other parent, asks for a continuance.

 One reason you might want to consider avoiding court is cost.
 When custody issues are litigated, legal fees can skyrocket.
-Once the litigation process begins the work load for your attorney increases because there is trial prep, depositions, discovery, and several other things that are necessary to prepare for your trial.
+Once the litigation process begins the workload for your attorney increases because there is trial prep, depositions, discovery, and several other things that are necessary to prepare for your trial.

-One other reason why going to court may not be the best option, is the uncertainty of the outcome.
+One other reason why going to court may not be the best option is the uncertainty of the outcome.
 Judges have a lot of discretion in their rulings.
 A Judge will listen to your testimony and the testimony of the other parent.
-A Judge will then hear testimony of any witnesses.
+A Judge will then hear the testimony of any witnesses.
 It can be difficult to know whose testimony a Judge will find the most credible.

 You may have no idea while the Judge is sitting on the bench who the Judge believes.
 When you go to Court you are putting the entire decision in a Judge’s hands.

-For these reasons it is often best to reach some sort of an agreement outside of court.
+For these reasons, it is often best to reach some sort of an agreement outside of court.
 If that is not possible there is always an opportunity to go to Court.